 One of the most important ones to ask is what size you need.
+The wrong size will cause you to make more air conditioning repair calls.

 You may not think this is that essential, but trust us: getting the wrong size could be one of the biggest financial mistakes you’ve ever made.